A Little Life: Adaptations

 The theatre company Toneelgroep Amsterdam debuted Koen Tachelet's adaptation of A Little Life on 23 September 2018 in Amsterdam, Netherlands.
 Ivo van Hove directed the adaptation, which had a run time of over four hours.
 Van Hove collaborated with Yanagihara on the script after being given copies of the novel by two friends.
 Ramsey Nasr played the lead Jude St. Francis in the adaptation, which received generally positive reviews.
 Theatre critic Matt Trueman wrote that, despite the play's sometime suffocating trauma and violence, it "is van Hove at his best, theatre that leaves an ineradicable mark".
 The Dutch-language production with English subtitles was shown at the 2022 Edinburgh International Festival, in October 2022 at the Brooklyn Academy of Music, and in March 2023 at the Adelaide Festival.

 In August 2020, the theatre company Liver & Lung presented an unofficial musical adaptation of A Little Life in Kuala Lumpur, Malaysia.
 Seven songs from the album were released on Spotify on 7 January 2022, to celebrate the release of Yanagihara's new novel, To Paradise.

 An English-language version of Tachelet's stage adaptation premiered on 14 March 2023 at the Richmond Theatre in South West London, followed by a West End run at the Harold Pinter Theatre and the Savoy Theatre.
-This theatre adaptation was filmed while being performed at the Savoy Theatre, and was released to cinema for a limited time on 28 September 2023.
+James Norton played Jude St. Francis and while the play received mixed reviews, Norton received widespread acclaim for his performance and an Olivier Award nomination.
+A recording of the adaptation was filmed at the Savoy Theatre, and received a limited cinematic release on 28 September 2023.